Embassy of France, Bangkok: History

 Rights to the land were granted to the French by King Chulalongkorn in 1875.
 Between 1875 and 1894, the building underwent several modifications, which added a front porch—with a Roman-arched gallery on the lower floor, a veranda on the upper floor, and an ornate outdoor staircase connecting the two—and a third floor, of wooden construction, surrounded by a latticework frame and decorated in Victorian gingerbread style.
 Further renovations in 1901 added a rear annex featuring a teak dining hall and other support buildings.
 By the early 20th century, the Bang Rak area had become a busy commercial hub, thanks to development that flowed along Charoen Krung Road.
 As the nearby British legation relocated to the quieter Phloen Chit area in 1922, so did the French consider moving, but the plans never materialized.
 However, the embassy would later establish a second office on Sathon Road, on a plot of land shared with the Alliance Française.

-The mission was the centre of French diplomatic activity in Siam, including the confrontations of the 1893 Franco-Siamese war, when French naval ships sailed up the Chao Phraya to anchor at the consulate during the Paknam Crisis.
+The mission was the centre of French diplomatic activity in Siam, including the confrontations of the 1893 Franco-Siamese crisis, when French naval ships sailed up the Chao Phraya to anchor at the consulate during the Paknam Incident.
 It was occupied by Japanese forces during World War II, and only resumed operations a few years after the war, which left much damage requiring extensive repairs.
 The mission had been elevated to a legation in 1892, and was established as an embassy in 1949.
 Further renovations and restorations were undertaken through the years, especially between 1959 and 1968.
 The most recent work, in the 2000s, removed later-added wall partitions to improve ventilation and bring the main building, which now serves as the ambassador's residence, closer to its original state.
 The building received the ASA Architectural Conservation Award in 1984.